 With her accomplishments and hard work, Kerianne was offered and accepted a clinical position with Oceanside Community Services serving as a full time clinician and became an integral member of the clinical team.

-Ericka has been employed at Oceanside Community Services as a per diem clinician for the past four years.
+Ericka has been employed at Oceanside Community Services as a per diem clinician since 2012.
 As a whole, Ericka has worked in the social service field for the past twelve years.
 Ericka has had her clinical licensure with the State of Maine since 2013.
 Her previous experience has included working with Sexual Assault Services in Southern Maine as a victim’s advocate; working within the Child and Family Bureau of the Maine Department of Health and Human Services and working as a psychiatric clinician at Southern Maine Healthcare.
 Currently, Ericka is working towards her licensure in substance abuse as a LADC in order to better serve the needs of clients with co-occurring issues.